Experience Life Abroad While Setting Yourself Up For Career Success

 |Term: Summer (GINS 3900 or 3901), Winter (GPOL 3100)

 Work vs Academic: Primarily work experience, with academic assignments

 |Status: Full-time undergraduate student.

 |Available option.||Tuition: For the term that are on placement, you will pay your tuition to Carleton

 For placement in Canada: <$1,000 Tuition only

 Applying to GINS 3900 or GINS 3901, International Placement

-The application cycle for Summer 2019 will open on October 30th, 2018.
-In order to be eligible for individual placements, students must apply to the placement option by this deadline.
+The application cycle for Summer 2020 will open on August 19, 2019.
+In order to be eligible for individual placements, students must apply to the placement option by October 18, 2019.

 Applications for individual placements with specific organizations will be open on October 30 and close on December 4, 2019.
 Students are encouraged to apply early as placements fill up quickly.
 Please note that these applications will be available using your mySuccess account.